Best Portable Sauna Under $200: SereneLife vs Smartmak

 SereneLife Infrared Home Sauna ($194)

-The SereneLife is the most popular portable sauna on Amazon — 5,200+ reviews with a 4.3 star average.
+The SereneLife is the most popular portable sauna on Amazon, with 5,200+ reviews and a 4.3 star average.
 It's been around longer than most competitors and has a proven track record.

 It heats to 140°F using far infrared panels, includes a foldable chair, and has zippered hand slots so you can read or use your phone.
 A wired remote controls temperature and a 60-minute timer.
 Setup takes about 5 minutes the first time, 2 minutes after that.
 When folded, it's about the size of a large suitcase.